 7 Cool Winter Festivals in Europe You Need to Check Out

-Looking for the perfect place to party for New Year’s Eve in Europe?
+Looking for the perfect place to party or even a party vacation for New Year’s Eve in Europe?
 In our humble opinion, nothing can hold a candle to Hogmanay, or Scottish New Year.
 Interestingly, Christmas didn’t become a public holiday in Scotland until 1958 — you can thank the Protestant Reformation for that — so the Scots had their family celebrations at Hogmanay instead.
 What makes this party different than the rest is that it lasts all the way through January 2 (which is also a public holiday in Scotland).
 That’s right: you get a whole extra day or two of merrymaking and good cheer!